Thirumamagal-rpx/Pramati/Training/salesforce.md

 -To ensure the organization complies with privacy law.

 ## Enforcement:
-- Authorities can fine companies up to the greater of Ä20 million or 4% of a companyís annual global revenue, based on the seriousness of the breach and damages incurred.
+- Authorities can fine companies up to the greater of ‚Ç¨20 million or 4% of a company‚Äôs annual global revenue, based on the seriousness of the breach and damages incurred.

 ## Use of processors:
 - Data controllers must have written agreements with data processors
-- Ensure processors act only in accordance with the controllerís instructions,
+- Ensure processors act only in accordance with the controller‚Äôs instructions,
 - Implement appropriate security measures to protect the data,
 - Assist the controller with its compliance obligations,
 - Return or destroy personal data at the end of the relationship, and
 - comply with the provisions of GDPR applicable to processors.

 ## Profiling:
-- GDPR places certain restrictions on the automated processing of personal data to evaluate a data subjectóor, ìprofiling.î
+- GDPR places certain restrictions on the automated processing of personal data to evaluate a data subject‚Äîor, ‚Äúprofiling.‚Äù
 - Automated processes that can result in a significant impact on an individual
 - Considered high risk and are permitted only in limited cases.